ninofiliu/ninofiliu/README.md

 # Hi, I'm Nino Filiu

+> 🇺🇦🇺🇦🇺🇦
+>
+> In the wake of the abject invasion of Ukraine by the dictatorial government of Russia, if you need someone to help building pro-Ukraine software, I will work for you for free.
+Contact me [on twitter](https://twitter.com/ninofiliu) of [by mail](mailto:nino.filiu@gmail.com).
+>
+> 🇺🇦🇺🇦🇺🇦

 I create pictures, programs, music, and other things too, but since you're on my Github, let's focus on my work as a professional nerd!

 🎓 I've studied computer science with a focus on security at Telecom Paristech, Eurecom and Technische Universität Berlin.
 Being very curious, I also explored machine learning, quantum computing, and other fields.